 What else can you tell me about this treatment?

-Inlays and onlays can be expertly fabricated in a laboratory or milled using CAD/CAM (computer-aided design and computer-aided manufacture) technology to blend with your smile for beautiful, natural-looking results.
-With CAD/CAM technology, your dentist can design and craft a custom inlay or onlay in a single visit.
+Inlays and onlays can be expertly fabricated in a laboratory or milled using CAD/CAM (computer-aided design and computer-aided manufacturing) technology to blend with your smile for beautiful, natural-looking results.
+With CAD/CAM technology, such as CEREC®, your dentist can design and craft a custom inlay or onlay in a single visit.

 This system combines advanced computer software, a 3-D scanner, and an in-office milling unit.
 This means less time spent in the dentist’s chair, as well as a faster, more convenient solution.
 Inlays and onlays require no additional downtime, so you can leave the office with fully restored dental function.

-Amalgam fillings expand and contract with temperature fluctuations, which can cause the tooth to weaken or fracture.
-Small cracks and breaks can harbor bacteria and result in tooth decay.
+Amalgam dental fillings expand and contract with temperature fluctuations, which can cause the tooth to weaken or fracture.
+Small cracks can harbor bacteria and result in tooth decay, or even extend beneath the gumline and require extraction.
 In contrast, porcelain inlays and onlays do not change size or shape with varying temperatures.
 Their structure makes them a more stable solution in the long-term.

 Do I need an inlay or onlay?